sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-10-primer-chapter13.md

     * it should handle the self-assignment

 ### Synthesized Move Operations
-The compiler synthesizes the `move constructor` and `move-assignment operator` only if a class does not define **any** of its own copy-control members and only all the non`static` data members can be moved-constructed and moved-assigned, respectively
+The compiler synthesizes the `move constructor` and `move-assignment operator` only if a class does not define **any** of its own copy-control members and if all the non`static` data members can be moved-constructed and moved-assigned, respectively
 - unlike move operations, copy operations are always synthesized if they don't declare them
 - when a class doesn't have a move operations, the correspoding copy operation is used in place of move through normal function matching
 - unlike the copy operations, a move operation is never **implicitly** defined as a `deleted` function